 How Today’s Batteries Work

 The sealed VRLA Gel and AGM batteries found in most powered mobility devices are smart, durable, and easy to maintain.
-Unlike older types, they don’t suffer from “memory loss”, so partial charges won’t damage them.
-However, they do need regular full charges to perform at their best.
+Unlike older types, they don’t suffer from “memory loss”, so partial charges won’t damage them—but they still need regular full charges to perform at their best.

 Quick Dos & Don’ts for Battery Care